macro-cosm/io-disaggregation/README.md

 - Support country selection and aggregation
 - Validate data consistency and structure
 - Multiple methods for output computation and validation
+- Flexible sector disaggregation with configurable weights
+- Support for both single-region and multi-region tables
+- Comprehensive block structure for disaggregation problems

 ## Installation